One Day in Yosemite National Park: Best Things to Do + Itinerary

 Our family stayed in Yosemite West.
 Yosemite West is a 30 minute drive to Mariposa Grove, Glacier Point, or the Yosemite Valley.
 So, it’s centrally located in the park.

-Places to Stay Outside of the Park
+Places to Stay Outside of Yosemite National Park

 The following places are good choices if you are looking to stay outside of Yosemite.